MicrosoftDocs/power-platform/power-virtual-agents/dlp-example-1.md

 First, open your bot from the environment where the DLP policy is applied, and then try to [add a skill to the bot](configuration-add-skills.md#configure-a-skill).

 If the policy is enforced, you'll see an error in the **Add a skill** pane.
-The error says "Skill not allowed by data loss prevention policy" and suggests you contact an admin to add the skill to the allow list.
+The error says "Skill not allowed by data loss prevention policy" and suggests you contact an admin to add the skill to the allowlist.
 The **Skill manifest URL** field will also be highlighted with the message "This skill couldn't be validated.
 Review details and try again".

 ![Screenshot of the Add a skill pane in Power Virtual Agents showing the errors that occur if skills are prohibited by DLP policy.](media/admin-data-loss-prevention/image7.png)